Category: Workforce Management

 Employee COVID-19 Vaccine Cards

-May, 2021 – All adults in the United States are now eligible for COVID-19 vaccines.
+Last Updated on May 24, 2021 by MyHRConcierge May, 2021 – All adults in the United States are now eligible for COVID-19 vaccines.
 With vaccine distribution reaching the general public, a growing proportion of the workforce is now vaccinated.
 In turn, many of these vaccinated employees have also received a vaccine card.
-It’s worthwhile for employers to understand what COVID-19 vaccine cards are […]
+It’s worthwhile for […]

 Learn More